Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Is a Blood Test?

-An amylase test measures the amount of amylase in the blood.
-Amylase is an enzyme made by the salivary glands and the pancreas.
-Amylase helps the body digest carbohydrates.
+Amylase (AM-uh-lace) is an enzyme made by the salivary glands and the pancreas.
+It helps the body digest carbohydrates.
 A high level of amylase in the blood can be a sign that the pancreas is injured, irritated, or blocked.

 Why Are Amylase Tests Done?